 ASDIP FOUNDATION is a structural engineering software for footing design.
 It includes the design of concrete spread footings based on the latest ACI 318 provisions.
-This article covers the complexities inherent to the design of spread footings when subjected to a combination of vertical loads, horizontal loads, and biaxial bending.
+This article discusses the complexities inherent to the design of spread footings when subjected to a combination of vertical and horizontal loads, and biaxial bending.

-Since the bearing pressures are the result of the combination of both the vertical load and the applied moments, it's more convenient to visualize this subject in terms of the eccentricity e = M/P.
+Since the bearing pressure distribution is the result of the combination of both the vertical load and the applied moments, it's more convenient to do the calculations in terms of the eccentricities ex = Mz/P and ez = Mx/P.

-For biaxial bending, the maximum bearing pressure will occur at one corner of the footing, and the minimum pressure at the corner diagonally opposite.
+For biaxial bending, the maximum bearing pressure occurs at one corner of the footing, and the minimum pressure at the corner diagonally opposite.
 For small eccentricities, the entire footing will be under compression, and the bearing pressures may be calculated easily with the well known formula P/A + Mx/Sx + Mz/Sz, where the (+) signs may be (-) in order to calculate the minimum pressure (Type I in the images below).
 Note that this is valid only for eccentricities smaller than the kern = L/6 and W/6, with a straight interaction line between the two points.
 The kern is represented by the triangular area in the right image below.

-As the eccentricities increase and fall outside the kern, the computations become quite complex, mainly because the tensile resistance of the soil is negligible, and therefore a portion of the footing needs to be ignored in the analysis.
+As the eccentricities increase and fall outside the kern, the calculations become quite complex, mainly because the tensile resistance of the soil is negligible, and therefore a portion of the footing needs to be ignored in the analysis (Types II to IV).
 The first difficulty is then determining the shape and size of the remaining effective portion of the footing.
 Depending on the location of the resultant, this shape in plan view could vary from a full rectangle (Type I), through a pentagon (Type II), through a trapezoid (Type III), to a triangle (Type IV), as the blue areas shown above.

 ASDIP FOUNDATION uses an algorithm based on triple integrals of the type V = ∫∫∫dV to find the volume of these solids, and therefore the shear forces in the footing.
-The pictures below show the factored shear forces of a typical footing under biaxial bending as a result of partial bearing.
+The screen shots above show the factored shear forces of a typical footing under biaxial bending as a result of partial bearing.
 Note the different hatch representing the effective shear areas in both directions.
-Similar calculations are required for the punching shear.
+Similar calculations are required to find the punching shear.

 Are the bending moments easier to calculate?

-The short answer is no. The bearing diagram exerts an upward pressure against the footing, and this force acts through the centroid of the solid described before and produces a moment with respect to the critical section, which for bending is at the face of the column.
-The footing bending moment is therefore the volume of the solid times the centroid respective the face of the column.
+No, the calculation is actually even more difficult.
+The bearing diagram exerts an upward pressure against the footing, but this force acts through the centroid of the solid described above, and produces a moment with respect to the critical section.
+The footing bending moment is therefore the volume of the solid, multiplied by the centroid with respect to the face of the column.

-The calculation of the centroid of the irregular body is therefore another required step.
-ASDIP FOUNDATION uses a series of triple integrals of the type Ȳ = ∫∫∫xdV / V to calculate the centroid of the resulting irregular solids, and then it calculates the corresponding moments, as shown in the figures below in lighter blue.
+The calculation of the centroid of this irregular body is therefore another required step.
+ASDIP FOUNDATION uses a series of triple integrals of the type Ȳ = ∫∫∫xdV / V to calculate the centroid of the resulting irregular solids, and then it calculates the corresponding moments, as shown in the screen shots below in lighter blue.

 Once the bending moments are found, the reinforcing steel may be designed per the concrete design theory.
 It should be noted that the bearing pressures are calculated using service loads, but both shears forces and bending moments must be calculated by applying the factored loads.